Staying connected virtually when you have a hearing loss

-We’re all aware of the struggle to stay connected at the moment, whether it be with family, friends or colleagues - virtual conversation just isn’t the same as meeting up in real life.
-If you add hearing loss into the mix, you’ll know all too well the difficulties you’re faced with when it comes to your weekly Zoom with your friends, virtual meetings at work or quiz nights with loved ones.
+It's much easier to stay connected with family, friends or colleagues on the video calling apps we have available now.
+However, if you add hearing loss into the mix, you’ll know all too well the difficulties you’re faced with when it comes to your weekly video calls with loved ones or virtual meetings at work.

 At Leightons’ we wanted to offer advice when it comes to staying connected over video calls.
 Here are our 6 tips for staying connected, on video chat: